I don’t think that any Irish person ever gets bored of hearing shocking facts about Ireland.

 8. Croke Park in Dublin is the fourth biggest stadium in Europe.

-9. Ireland ranks sixth worldwide in the average consumption of beer per person.
+9. Drinking is a central aspect of Irish culture.
+Ireland ranks sixth worldwide in the average consumption of beer per person.

 10. The submarine was invented in Ireland by John Philip Holland.